opendistro/for-elasticsearch-docs/docs/ism/policies.md

 ### replica_count

+Sets the number of replicas to assign to an index.

 Parameter | Description | Type | Required
 :--- | :--- |:--- |:--- |
 `number_of_replicas` | Defines the number of replicas to assign to an index. | `number` | Yes